canvasxyz/canvas-docs/docs/tutorial/deploying-to-fly-io.md

 Since this is a create-react-app application, it should be easy to deploy on the platform of your choice.

 First, switch out localhost:8000 for the URL of a Canvas peer, in `src/index.js`.
-To set up your own peer, you should [continue on to the deployment tutorials](./deploying-to-fly-io).
+You can use the URL of your deployment earlier in this tutorial.

 Then run `vercel` from the application's root directory to build and deploy to the Vercel network.
 For production, use `vercel --prod` instead.